Xavier-Lam/wechat-django/docs/guide/oauth.rst

 will eventually return to current page.
 But when the request comes from an ajax request, it will not work properly.
-In this case, you should override the :func:`~wechat_django.oauth.WeChatOAuthViewMixin.unauthorized_response` method to custom the response send to client.
+In this case, you should override the :func:`~wechat_django.oauth.WeChatOAuthViewMixin.unauthorized_response` method to customise the response sends to client.

 .. code-block:: python